How do the air conditioner systems work?

 In this process, when the liquid evaporates and turns into gas again, it extracts the heat from the air around.
 This heat is needed to split the molecules of the fluid that turns from liquid into gas.

 The vaporizer also has metal ribs to bring to the exchange of heat with the surrounding atmosphere.

 Up to the time when the fluid has left the vaporizer, it is already cooled gas under low pressure.
 Then it returns to the compressor to start the whole process again.

 A fan is connected to the evaporator, which helps the air to circulate around the house through the ribs.
 The warm air is lighter than the cold, so it is usually at the top of the room.
 There is a hole there where the air is sucked into the AC and goes down the pipes.
 The hot air is used to cool the gas into the evaporator.
 After the heat from the air is withdrawn, it is chilled.
 Then it is blown into the room through different pipes, which are usually at the floor level.

 It continues again and again until the air in the room reaches the desired temperature.
 The thermostat senses when this temperature is reached and the aircon turns off automatically.
 When the room starts to get warm, the thermostat turns on the air conditioning again.

 How do air conditioners function in heating mode?

 Imagine that you take an air conditioning and swap the external and internal body so that you put the warm body inside and the cold one outside.
 Then you will have a heater that works extremely well.
 Instead of burning fuel, what it does is to "transfer the heat."

 Heat pumps can be extremely effective in regards of energy usage.
 There is a problem with most heat pumps and it is the accumulation of ice on the external exchanger.
-The heat pump must melt the ice periodically, so it must be switched automatically to air conditioner mode so that the outdoor heat exchanger is heated.
+The heat pump must melt the ice periodically, so it must be switched automatically to AC mode so that the outdoor heat exchanger is heated.
 When the ice melts, the heat pump switches back on heating mode.

 Types of air conditioners